What if we waited until stage 4 to treat cancer?

 We’d never allow our system of care to treat cancer the way we treat mental illness and addiction.
-We should be educating, screening and taking action early.
-Yet people are often left waiting for care.
+We educate, screen and take action early.
+People are not left waiting for care because we understand what could happen if treatment isn't accessible and available.
+The situation is not the same for mental health and addictions.
+Many people are left waiting.
 Some are too ashamed to even ask for help.
 The standard of treatment should be equal between mental and physical health conditions.

 The b4stage4 campaign is dedicated to creating this equitable system of care.
 We believe a focus on prevention, early identification and early intervention can significantly improve the lives of those living with a mental health or substance use problem.
 Here are some steps we think we need to take:

 First, mental health and addiction should be treated equal to physical health.
 This change will be reflected in the attitudes people hold and the services provided by our healthcare system.
 Someone who seeks help for depression should receive the same compassionate care as someone who walks into the emergency room with a broken arm.

 Second, investment needs to be made in community-based programs.
-We know that addressing mental health symptoms early by providing access to services and supports in community can significantly reduce the severity of an illness – these types of interventions may very well keep people out of hospital – but this level of care cannot be provided without dedicated funding.
+We know that addressing mental health symptoms early by providing access to services and supports in community can significantly reduce the severity of an illness – these types of interventions may very well keep people out of hospital – but this type of accessible, low-barrier care cannot be provided without dedicated funding.
 There needs to be recognition that these cost-effective supports are a solution to an overburdened healthcare system and an alternative to an acute care model that only responds in situations of crisis.

-How might we accomplish all this?
+How might we continue to foment this tide of change?
 Join the b4stage4 campaign!
 Our goal is to engage 1% of British Columbians - that's about 44,000 people - in calling for an equitable system of care.
 We even laid out a detailed declaration to help us achieve our goals – but each and every one of those goals depends on citizens like you taking action.